 Cosworth Engine Block

 There are two main types of Cossie block – known as the 205 and the 200.
 The latter is a thicker-wall design and was found in 4×4 versions, such as the Escort and 1990 Sapphire.
-These are easily identified by the numbers cast on the side (although, to confuse things further, the RS500 block was a thick-wall design but stamped 205; it’s recognisable by its smaller core plugs).
+These are easily identified by the numbers cast on the side.
+Although, to confuse things further, the RS500 block was a thick-wall design but stamped 205.
+It’s recognizable by its smaller core plugs.

-For most engines sub-500bhp, six long studs will be adequate (the centre six, with the closest and furthest fixing retaining the original length bolts or studs) but mega-power engines (or those used in harsh race conditions) will usually feature all ten long studs for even more clamping force.
+For most engines sub-500bhp, six long studs will be adequate.
+The center six, with the closest and furthest fixing retaining the original length bolts or studs.
+But mega-power engines (or those used in harsh race conditions) will usually feature all ten long studs.
+This is to allow for even more clamping force.
 This requires additional machining; the water pump needs modifying to avoid clipping the newly fitted studs at the front end.

 Along with long studs, almost all big-power YBs will feature Nikasil-coated steel liners.
 These are stronger, have better oil control, and offer less friction than the original bore.

 There are two types of liner: dry or wet.
 Dry liners are 3mm thick and are sleeved into the original bore.
-Wet liners are thicker at 6mm, and are so-called because the extensive machining to get them to fit means none of the original bore remains and the new liner encroaches into the block’s waterways.
+Wet liners are thicker at 6mm.
+They are so-called because the extensive machining to get them to fit means none of the original bore remains and the new liner encroaches into the block’s waterways.

 Liners and studs are not cheap, though – a fully prepared block will set you back thousands.
 These days we can also start throwing alloy block options into the mix, which are as strong as the 200 blocks, if not stronger, but are considerably lighter.
 Smith & Jones Engineering offers alloy blocks in varying bore sizes from standard 90.82mm up to a whopping 96mm, which are available with different deck heights for those looking to lengthen the stroke too.